bigmlcom/python/docs/local_resources.rst

 which can receive the following parameters:

-- input_data_list:  This can be a list of input data, expressed as a dictionary containing ``field_name: field_value`` pairs or a Pandas' DataFrame
+- **input_data_list**: This can be a list of input data, expressed as a dictionary containing ``field_name: field_value`` pairs or a Pandas' DataFrame
-- outputs:          That's a dictionary that can contain ``output_fields`` and/or ``output_headers`` information.
+- **outputs**: That's a dictionary that can contain ``output_fields`` and/or ``output_headers`` information.
 Each one is defined by default as the list of prediction keys to be added to the inputs and the list of headers to be used as keys in the output.
 E.g., for a supervised learning model, the default if no information is provided would be equivalent to ``{"output_fields": ["prediction", "probability"], "output_headers": ["prediction", "probability"]}`` and both the prediction and the associated probability would be added to the input data.
-- **kwargs:         Any other parameters allowed in the ``.predict`` method could be added to the batch prediction too.
+- **\*\*kwargs**: Any other parameters allowed in the ``.predict`` method could be added to the batch prediction too.
 For instance, we could add the operating kind to a supervised model batch prediction using ``operating_kind=probability`` as argument.

 Let's write some examples.
 If we are reading data from a CSV, we can use the